mit-gfx/CDFG-website/collections/_team/anying-li.md

 ---
+layout: team
+title: Anying Li
+featured_image: ""
+link: '""'
 categories:
   - team
-- ms/mseng students
+  - alumni
-featured_image: ''
-layout: team
-link: ''
-title: Anying Li
 ---

 **Anying Li** is working with the Computational Fabrication Group and the Computer Vision Group solving difficult technical problems related to how drivers use vision.